-Summary of contributions and notable findings.
+Summary of our contributions and notable findings are as follows:

-(1) We examine the mishandling of authentication secrets in WeChat and Baidu mini-apps, two leading super-app providers.
-The identified issue eventually leads to unauthorized super-app server-side API calls by any network attacker, allowing access to various mini-app-owned resources.
-Our methodology is designed to facilitate automated analysis of mini-apps from super-app platforms that have a similar mini-app directory structure (like WeChat [56] and Baidu [6]), and use secret-based mini-app authentication.

-(2) We conduct a large-scale automated measurement to assess the extent of these insecure practices in WeChat and Baidu.
-Out of 110,993 WeChat mini-apps that we could successfully decrypt and unpack (from a total of 115,392, crawled in 2021) and 10,000 Baidu mini-apps, we found a large number of WeChat mini-apps (36,425, 32.8%) and a few Baidu mini-apps (112) leak their developer secrets, which can cause authentication bypass.
+- 1. We examine the mini-app to super-app authentication problem caused by insecure development practices and the weak security design and enforcement from the superapps, especially secret mishandling in WeChat and Baidu, two leading super-app providers.
+The identified issues eventually lead to unauthorized super-app server-side API calls by any network attacker, allowing access to various mini-app-owned resources.
+Our methodology is designed to facilitate automated analysis of miniapps from super-app platforms that have a similar mini-app directory structure (like WeChat [50] and Baidu [4]), and use secret-based mini-app authentication. - 2.
+We perform an automated large-scale measurement of the extent of such insecure practices in WeChat and Baidu.
+Out of 110,993 WeChat mini-apps that we could successfully decrypt and unpack (from a total of 115,392, crawled in 2021) and 10,000 Baidu mini-apps, we found a large number of WeChat mini-apps (36,425, 32.8%) and a few Baidu mini-apps (112) leak their developer secrets, which can cause severe authentication issues.
 The use of IP whitelisting, a WeChat security feature, which could restrict exploitation of such secret exposures, is also very limited-only 33 out of 110,993 mini-apps have enabled it (7 mini-apps with app secret).
 We also automatically check data leakage through the available Get APIs, and callability of Modify APIs that can directly interfere with a mini-app functionality.
 We test the effects of dangerous Modify APIs only on our own mini-app.

-(3) From our responsible disclosure, we learned that WeChat is aware of app secret hard-coding (independent of our reporting), and has enforced a new requirement that publishing such miniapps are disallowed (which we also confirmed by submitting a new mini-app with hard-coded app secret-it was rejected).
+- 3. From our responsible disclosure, we learned that WeChat is aware of app secret hard-coding (independent of our reporting), and has enforced a new requirement that such mini-apps are disallowed (which we also confirmed by submitting a new mini-app with hard-coded app secret-it was rejected).
 To check the effectiveness of this new requirement, and to see how developer behaviours have evolved over the years, we performed a few additional measurements.
 From 9,824 mini-apps crawled in Feb.
-2023, 2,572 (26.2%) have valid app secrets, and from the 36,425 mini-apps (crawled in 2021, with valid app secrets), 36,293 (99.6%) still have valid app secrets-making recent enforcement by WeChat largely ineffective against existing vulnerable mini-apps (which were made public before Mar.
-2023).

-(4) We conduct an in-depth attack feasibility analysis for individual APIs and mini-apps, and categorize the security consequences of such attacks.
+2023, 2,572 (26.2%) have valid app secrets, and from the 36,425 mini-apps (crawled in 2021, with valid app secrets), 36,293 (99.6%) still have valid app secrets-making recent enforcement by WeChat largely ineffective against existing vulnerable miniapps (which were made public before Mar.
+2023). - 4.
+We conduct an in-depth attack feasibility analysis for individual APIs and mini-apps, and categorize the security consequences of such attacks.
 The consequences vary a lot with the semantics of the involved APIs, the configuration and functions of individual mini-apps, and several types of consequences are high-impact and affect a large number of mini-apps.

-(5) We discuss the root causes of the hard-coding app secrets, and suggest several recommendations for design and enforcement considerations.
+5. We discuss root causes of the authentication flaws we identified, and suggest several recommendations for design and enforcement considerations.
 We will make our tool available to any super-app platforms, who can identify and measure security consequences for different apps and take appropriate mitigating actions.